 This article is for students.

 If your instructor turned on originality reports for an assignment, you can run up to 5 reports to check your work for uncited content and unintentional plagiarism.
-The reports compare your Google Docs file against webpages and books on the internet.
+The reports compare your Google Docs or Slides file against webpages and books on the internet.

 Open a report